mishapaauw/bioinformatics-resources/README.md

 # bioinformatics-resources

 Useful bioinformatics resources, collected from diverse sources (blogs, twitter, etc...).
-Might make a nice browsable page in the future, for now I just this rendered README file on github.
+Might make a nice browsable page in the future, for now I just use this rendered README file on github.

 ## Data visualization